 Negative VAT can be applied on an unpaid tax before the return has been processed

 If you file a VAT return that indicates you have negative VAT, the Tax Administration will apply it on your unpaid taxes.
 The earliest time when the Tax Administration will do so is the general due date in the month after the tax period.
 For example, negative VAT that would be refundable for January can be applied on an unpaid tax on 12 February.
-Such a refundable balance is applied on self-assessed taxes as soon as they fall due even if the taxpayer’s VAT return has not yet been processed.
-If the taxpayer has made a payment arrangement with the Tax Administration and if self-assessed tax is included in it, refundable amounts are not used immediately – they are used only at the end of the month.
-For other taxes, negative VAT can be used only after processing of the return.
-If a tax is included in a payment arrangement, the refund is used at the end of the month.
+Such a refundable balance is applied on self-assessed taxes as soon as they fall due even if the taxpayer's VAT return has not yet been processed.
+If the taxpayer has made a payment arrangement with the Tax Administration and if self-assessed tax is included in it, refundable amounts are not used immediately – they are used only at the end of the month or upon refund.
 In this case, however, it is required that the return has been fully processed.

 The taxpayer's refund time selection has an impact on when the remaining refundable balance can be paid to the taxpayer.
 The selection only concerns self-assessed taxes.
 More information about refund times

 A small business files a return on 12 February, reporting a negative balance of VAT – €3,000.
 The return also contains €2,000 of employer contributions for January.
 However, the business fails to pay this amount.
 On the due date, i.e. 12 February, the Tax Administration applies part of the negative balance of VAT – €2,000 – on the unpaid employer contributions.
 The remaining €1,000 is either refunded to the business or left waiting for upcoming taxes.
 The way the remaining €1,000 is used depends on the refund time that the busines has selected in MyTax.